-Whether you’re riding a blimp, dirigible, zeppelin, or airship, or flying in a helicopter, autogyro, gyrodome, or rotor kite, and whether you’re planning to strap in one of those two-person parachute harnesses for novices or to throw your parachute out the plane then jump after it and put it on in mid-air like that one Schwarzenegger movie, steel your nerves and pull the ripcord for a high-altitude trivia roundup.
+Whether you’re riding a blimp, dirigible, zeppelin, or airship, or flying in a helicopter, autogyro, gyrodome, or rotor kite, or if you’re planning to throw your parachute out the plane then jump after it and put it on mid-air like that one Schwarzenegger movie, pull the ripcord on a high-altitude trivia roundup.

 • • •

-1. Jeanne-Geneviève Garnerin was a pioneering balloonist and parachutist.
-She met her husband, André-Jacques Garnerin (inventor of the frameless parachute and designated Official Aeronaut of France), while watching him perform an exhibition with an early hot-air balloon.
-They quickly entered a relationship and she proved a natural at, well, ballooning.
-A planned demonstration with the Garnerins ascending together in a single balloon sparked a considerable moral panic, first over the idea that the lower pressure of high altitudes might harm delicate female bodies, then that the woman could surely not understand the consequences of her actions, and finally that their being in such a confined space with no observers was scandalous.
+1. Let’s discuss ballooning and parachuting pioneers, the Garnerins.
+André-Jacques Garnerin was the inventor of the frameless parachute and the Official Aeronaut of France.
+After meeting him at an exhibition, his wife Jeanne-Geneviève proved a ballooning natural.
+The pair planned a demonstration in which they would both ascend in a single balloon.
+This sparked a considerable moral panic: first over the idea that the lower pressure at altitude would harm delicate female bodies, then with the belief that a woman could not properly understand the risk or consequences of ballooning, and finally that the pair being alone in a confined space was itself immoral.

-Unbowed, Garnerin became the first woman to ascend solo in a balloon, and in 1799 the first woman to parachute, making her something of a local celebrity (her niece would later follow in her footsteps and achieve still greater popularity).
-My favorite detail: later in life, she befriended the famed French soldier Marie-Thérèse Figueur (22-year veteran of the French Revolutionary and Napoleonic wars and on the short list of most famous women soldiers in history).
+Garnerin, unbowed, became the first woman to ascend solo in a balloon and the first woman to parachute, becoming a local celebrity.
+My favorite detail, though is that later in life, she befriended the famed French soldier Marie-Thérèse Figueur, a 22-year veteran of the French Revolutionary and Napoleonic wars and on the short list of the most women soldiers in history.
 They opened a restaurant together in the autumn of their years.
-I desperately want to see this made into a buddy comedy.
+This needs to be made into a buddy comedy.

-Dirigibles (steerable balloons) came along in 1852, though that first impractical prototype was powered by an inefficient steam engine.
-It wasn’t until the late 19th century that internal combustion engines to make the idea of a steerable balloon a practical reality.
-Blimps (non-rigid bags of gas) and dirigibles (rigid internal structure) a practical reality.
-And until about the Hindenburg disaster, blimps and dirigibles and zeppelins were the bee’s knees in aerial transportation for decades.
-They were used for reconnaisance, troop movement, and bombing runs in the first World War (the US Navy had a blimp squadron!
-“I am a blimp commander”); the Empire State Building was built with a dirigible docking mast at the top; they were used for trans-oceanic travel; they were even used for advertising, at which they were probably quite effective because of their sheer size: the Hindenburg was FOUR TIMES the length of the Spruce Goose, which is already a comically large aircraft on its own.
-Then the Hindenburg thing happened, and the USS Akron was destroyed in a thunderstorm in 1933, killing 73 of the 76 crew, and airplanes became more trustworthy, and blimps just kind of faded away.
+The next great leap forward in balloon design came in 1852: dirigibles.
+Early prototypes were powered by an inefficient steam engine, though, and it took until the late 19th century for internal combustion engines to make the idea of a steerable balloon a practical reality.
+Blimps (non-rigid bags of gas) and dirigibles (rigid internal structure) were the bee’s knees in aerial transportation for decades.
+They were used for reconnaissance, troop movement, and bombing runs in the first World War; the Empire State Building had a dirigible docking mast on top; they were used for trans-oceanic travel; they were even used for advertising, at which they were probably quite effective because of their sheer size: the Hindenburg was FOUR TIMES the length of the Spruce Goose, which is a comically large aircraft on its own.
+Then the Hindenburg thing happened, and the USS Akron dirigible was destroyed in a thunderstorm in 1933, killing 73 crew, and airplanes became more trustworthy, and blimps just kind of faded away.
 Today there only about 20 blimps in the world.

 3. The parachute is an invention with an ambiguous origin.
 There’s circumstantial evidence that the Chinese were parachuting as early as the 12th century, but the first surviving drawing of anything resembling a parachute dates to the late 15th century.
-Even then, the chute didn’t come to fruition for centuries, though, because what use is a parachute if you can’t fly (also the title of a Joan Baez song).
-There’s a myth about the Croatian scientist Fausto Veranzio designing a parachute and testing it by jumping out of a cathedral at the ripe old age of 65, but it’s almost certainly untrue.
-Parachutes didn’t “take off” (haha) until balloons did: the end of the 18th century.
-Jean-Pierre Blanchard tested out a parachute by throwing his chuted dog out of a hot-air balloon in 1785 (it worked); he later threw himself out (it worked again).
-“Modern” skydiving hit the scene with Garnerin’s and lady Garnerin’s exhibitions in 1797 and beyond.
-By the 1939 World’s Fair, the “Lifesavers Parachute Jump” was a popular amusement park attraction, and was just how it sounds: ride up to the top of a tower, hooked into a chute, and jumped off.
+Even then, the chute didn’t come to fruition for centuries, because what use is a parachute if you can’t fly?
+There’s a story about Croation scientist Fausto Veranzio designing a parachute and testing it by jumping out a cathedral belltower in 1617, when he was sixty-five years old, but most historians think it never happened.
+Parachutes didn’t take off until balloons did: the end of the 18th century.
+In 1785, Jean-Pierre Blanchard tested a parachute by throwing his chuted dog off a hot-air balloon.
+It worked.
+He then tested it on himself; it worked again.
+By the 1939 World’s Fair, the “Lifesavers Parachute Jump” was a popular amusement park attraction.
+Fairgoers rode to the top of a tower, hooked into a chute, and jumped off.
 Someone got rich on that.

-- William Rankin, who experienced engine trouble in 1959 and was forced to eject at 47,000 feet over a storm cloud.
-His parachute opened, but he was being tossed to and fro by gales and updrafts (the technical term is cloud suck…and it certainly does suck) and pelted with hailstones, watching lightning bolts form next to him.
-He landed FORTY minutes after he’d ejected.
+- William Rankin, who was forced to eject at 47,000 feet into a storm cloud.
+His parachute opened, but instead of descending, he was being tossed about by updrafts and slipstreams—the technical term is cloud suck, and it certainly does suck.
+He had the unique experience of watching lightning bolts form next to him, before he landed forty minutes after ejecting.
 Alive, somehow.

-- Franz Reichelt, who died jumping from the Eiffel Tower in 1911 when the parachute he was testing did not open.
+- Franz Reichelt died jumping from the Eiffel Tower in 1911, when the parachute he was testing did not open.

 Famous non-parachutists include:

-- Alan Magee, a ball turret gunner who was forced to jump out of his tail-spinning B17 Flying Fortress at around 20,000 feet.
+- Alan Magee, a ball turret gunner forced to bail out of a tail-spinning B17 Flying Fortress at 20,000 feet.
 He fell through a glass cathedral tower and survived.

 - Vesna Vulovic, a Serbian flight attendant who holds the Guinness record for surviving a 33,000 foot fall without a parachute in 1972.
-She was later ousted from her job with the company for vocally expressing discontent with the rule of Milosevic; some believe her status as a national hero is the only thing that prevented her arrest/disappearance.
+She was later ousted from her job with the company for expressing discontent with Milosevic, possibly saved from political retribution by her status as a national hero.

 - Juliane Koepcke, at 17 the only survivor of a plane crash in the Peruvian rainforest in 1971.
 Despite her injuries she managed to find a stream and walk to safety, which took more than a week.

-- Nicholas Alkemade, who bailed out of his burning plane, landed in snow-covered pines, and suffered only a sprained leg.
+- Nicholas Alkemade, who bailed out of a burning plane, landed in snow-covered pines, and suffered only a sprained leg.

-4. The cold war often fueled research that meets every criteria for mad-scientist-ness besides “cackling over beakers and flasks filled with bubbling liquids, in a dungeon lit only by candlelight and sporadic flashes of lightning.”
-Sure, the space race gets all the press, but then there were CIA mind-control experiments, bombs strapped to animals, bombs controlled by pigeons pecking at lights, listening devices surgically implanted in common housecats for the purposes of eavesdropping, attempts to control the weather… Or, take the literally-named Project Manhigh, which sought to answer one of the deepest and most profound of mankind’s age-old existential questions: exactly how high can a person go by attaching themselves to a balloon?
+4. The cold war was a time when deep transnational paranoia had a threeway with military-grade budgets and olympic-level, judgment-severing nationalism, giving birth to mad science.
+The space race gets the press, but there were CIA mind-control experiments, bombs strapped to animals, bombs controlled by pigeons pecking at lights, listening devices surgically implanted in common housecats for purposes of espionage, weather control experiments.
+Or take Project Manhigh, an literally-named project which sought to answer perhaps the deepest and most profound of mankind’s age-old existential questions: how high can a person go by attaching themselves to a balloon?
 The answer, in the mid 1950s, was about 97,000 feet.

 The person in that balloon was Col. Joseph Kittinger, an inaugural inductee into the Wall of Awesome and a man very clearly unafraid of heights.
 Kittinger’s real claim to fame was the sequel to Manhigh—Project Excelsior—which asked the obvious followup: what happens if we jump?
-His first attempt was a bail-out at 76,000 feet, but an equipment malfunction made him pass out.
-He ended up in a flat spin of up to 120 rpm, experiencing up to 22 g, not that he was awake to feel it (luckily his parachute deployed automatically).
-For that jump, he was made the eighth and final winner of the A. Leo Stevens Parachute Medal, which is a thing that existed (A.L.
-Stevens was a pioneering balloonist and the first to fly a dirigible in US airspace).
+Kittinger’s first jump was from 76,000 feet.
+An equipment malfunction made him pass out, causing him to end up in a flat spin at 120 rpm and experience 22 g, which he was luckily not awake to feel.
+His parachute deployed automatically, he survived, and was awarded the A. Leo Stevens Parachute Medal, the last of only eight ever awarded.